-Anne Delmedico, Prudential’s VP of Robotics Process Automation, leads the Robotics Process Automation Center of Excellence.
-In September 2017, she gave a presentation in which she described how her company deployed a global RPA solution.
+Prudential’s VP of Robotics Process Automation, Anne Delmedico, leads the Robotics Process Automation Center of Excellence.
+In September 2017, she presented how her company deployed a global RPA solution.

-RPA was part of a larger, corporate-wide “transformation program” that aimed to drive strategic growth, improve customer service, and manage costs.
+RPA was part of a larger, corporate-wide “transformation program” to drive strategic growth, improve customer service, and manage costs.
 Prudential picked Blue Prism as its RPA software solution.

 Delmedico highlighted in her keynote that the company approached its decision to implement RPA with a value proposition rather than industry trends.
 The insurer intended to reach three main goals: